SiloCityLabs/blog/content/post/2018/2018-08-30-3d-printed-wrist-brace-wip-instructions.md

   - wrist brace

 ---
-I won&#8217;t be able to finish [my wrist brace project][1] for a while.
-These instructions are very rough because they&#8217;re not actually finished.
+I won't be able to finish [my wrist brace project][1] for a while.
+These instructions are very rough because they're not actually finished.

 Post in comments if anything needs clarification.